Nuggets vs. Suns Predictions & Picks - Western Conference Semifinals Game 5

 - Denver covers the spread when it is a 6.5-point favorite or more 50% of the time.
 That's less often than Phoenix covers as an underdog of 6.5 or more (55.6%).

-- As a moneyline underdog this season, the Suns are 9-23, while the Nuggets are 43-18 as moneyline favorites.
+- As a moneyline favorite this season, the Nuggets are 43-18, while the Suns are 9-23 as moneyline underdogs.

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!